Kyczan/lectures-scheduler/README.md

 Then just:

 ```
-npm i
+npm i && cd client && npm i && cd ..
 npm start
 ```

 And navigate to `localhost:3000`

 After first run you will get alert about no access.

 You need to change flag in db in `users` table.
 Change column `access_privilege` from `F` to `T` and refresh page.